TechGrounds-Cloud8/cloud8-sasudi90/retro_scrum/retro.md

 ## What can we do to improve?
  - Stretching, walking, moving
- - Preparation for future software downloading for next assignmentsS
+ - Preparation for future software downloading for next assignments